10 Tips for Effective Constructive Criticism Plus How to Take it Like a Pro!

 Though empathy comes naturally to some, everyone can develop it.
 When having a difficult discussion, it’s essential to approach it with empathy.

 Put yourself in the person’s shoes and try to understand why they approached the task the way they did.
-Approach the conversation from a desire for understanding and working together to create a better product.
+Approach the conversation with a desire for understanding and commitment to working together to create a better product.

 4. Point out the Positives

-One of the most commonly offered methods of giving constructive criticism is via the feedback sandwich approach.
+One of the most common methods of giving constructive criticism is the feedback sandwich approach.
 With a feedback sandwich, you cushion negative statements between positive ones to soften the blow.

 It works because people need to hear the good along with the bad.
 Hearing positive things about their work helps build their confidence, so they don’t feel so bad about the negative statements.